telink-semi/tc_ble_single_sdk/doc/tc_ble_single_sdk_Release_Note.md

   - TC32 ELF GCC4.3 ( IDE: [Telink IoT Studio](https://www.telink-semi.com/development-tools) )

 ### Note
+* **Application**
-* (B85/B87/TC321X) Since the analog registers of TC321X are cleared after a software reboot or watchdog reboot, the judgment logic for low battery check has been modified.
+  - (B85/B87/TC321X) Since the analog registers of TC321X are cleared after a software reboot or watchdog reboot, the judgment logic for low battery check has been modified.
 The flag bit "LOW_BATT_FLG" is set when the voltage is normal and cleared when it is abnormal.
 As a result, during the first power-up, the voltage must be above 2.2V for the program to run; otherwise, it will enter deep sleep mode.

 ### Features